nota3991/Coding_challenge_Taterway_MS3/README.md

 Use Maven:
 ```
-Go to where the files are stored and run below command in the terminal
+Go to where the files are stored and run below command in the terminal.
+Do not go to the src file just the Folder where all of the files are

+in the command line type

 mvn clean && mvn package && mvn exec:java -Dexec.mainClass="Main"
 ```
+Might need to install maven if you don't have it

 there are 3 outside dependencies managed by Maven: commons-csv, sqlite-jdbc, ibatis2-common.
 The last one there provides some convenience methods for running an SQL file as a script.
 This is used to create the DB table on connection.